wwwpy-labs/wwwpy/README.md

 - Change the default event handler code from 'console.log' to 'logger.debug' to use the Python API.
 As a side effect, all the logging is sent to the server console (only in dev-mode)
 - Improve and clean the Component API that handle the shadow DOM
 - Add a cute loader instead of the plain `<h1>Loading...</h1>`
+- Other ideas?
+Please, chime in and let us know.

 ### Toolbox improvements: